0xshan/Rockbuster-SQL/README.md

 ## Data
 A relational database made up of 17 tables contatining data on film rentals, customers, actors, payments and more.

-Here is the data set:
-Here are the Tableau visualizations: https://public.tableau.com/app/profile/shannon1243